 Fourier Transform Infrared (FTIR) Spectroscopy is the most commonly used form of IR spectroscopy and an extremely powerful tool in analytical, industrial, and academic laboratories.
 There are several FTIR sampling techniques available, with the most common being transmission, attenuated total reflectance (ATR), specular reflectance and diffuse reflectance.
 The design of an FTIR spectrometer also lends itself to Fourier transform photoluminescence (FT-PL) measurements in the mid-IR (MIR) spectral range broadening the analysis possible with an FTIR spectrometer.
-In this article the working principle, advantages and appropriate sample types for each sampling technique are discussed.
+In this tutorial the working principle, advantages and appropriate sample types for each sampling technique are discussed.

 Transmission FTIR spectroscopy is the most traditional method to analyse samples.
 Incident infrared light passes through the sample, and the amount which transmits through is measured producing an FTIR spectrum in %Transmission.

 Transmission FTIR can be used for liquids, solids, and gases.
 Whilst still being a commonly used technique, and essential for gas measurements, the limitations of transmission FTIR has resulted in it no longer being the most favourable sampling technique for solids and liquids.
 ATR-FTIR has replaced transmission FTIR as the standard sampling technique.

 Sample preparation is typically required for transmission measurements, solid samples may require dispersion in KBr and pressed into pellets, and IR transparent windows, such as CaF2, are required for measuring liquids.
 Placement of samples in such a way can result in non-reproducible spectra due to inconsistency in where the IR beam hits the sample.